Replace Shift Interlock Module Ford Explorer

 What Does A Shift Interlock Solenoid Do?

-Designed to be a safety feature, the shift interlock solenoid prevents the gear shift from moving unless the brake pedal is depressed.
+Designed to be a safety feature, the shift interlock solenoid prevents the gear shift from moving out of park unless the brake pedal is depressed.

 After the brake pedal switch, but before the interlock solenoid, there is a small module inside a white plastic box.
 This module, nothing more than a tiny circuit board, is known to go bad.